2008 Abu Bakr Mosque Bombing (Baku)

 The 2008 Abu Bakr Mosque Bombing took place on August 17, 2008, when a grenade was thrown through a window of the Abu Bakr mosque (Əbübəkr Məscidi) in central Baku, Azerbaijan, during the evening prayer.
 Three people were killed and eleven more were injured.
-The Azerbaijani security forces accused the Russia-based Islamist Jihadist group, Derbent Jamaat, for the attack and launched the Operation Eagle.
+The Azerbaijani security forces accused the Russia-based Jihadist group, Derbent Jamaat, for the attack and launched the Operation Eagle.

 Background

 According to the annual Country Report on Terrorism in 2008 of the US Department of State, "Azerbaijan is a logical route for extremists with ties to terrorist organizations".

 According to Reuters, the mosque is used both by Sunni and Wahhabi Muslims.
 And while Azerbaijan has launched several investigations into Wahhabism in the last few months, law enforcement agencies determined that Wahhabists convicted of an attempted terrorist act in the town of Sumgait had links to al-Qaeda.
 Whilst the activities of Wahabbists in Azerbaijan are considered controversial, the government has declared Wahabbi groups would not be banned.

 The U.S. and Israeli embassies in Azerbaijan expressed concern about the incident.